Society of Blue Friars: Structure and operations

 The Grand Abbot has the authority to appoint new Friars, and their decisions are final.
 Additionally, only the Grand Abbot has the power to change the Society's regulations.
 The term "Abbot" and "Friar" were deliberately chosen to hark back to monastic traditions of the Middle Ages when monks wrote many of the books of their time.

 Notable Members

-The following authors and researchers have been recognized as Friars as of 2023:
+The following living authors and researchers have been recognized as Friars as of 2026: